Cosmic-Chatter/Exhibitera/exhibitera/apps/voting_kiosk/README.md

 ## Retrieving the data

-### Using Control Server
+### Using Hub

 ![A screenshot of the data download interface.](download_data.jpg)

-To download data for a given survey question, open the Control Server web console and navigate to _Analytics_ > _Data_.
+To download data for a given survey question, open the Hub web console and navigate to _Analytics_ > _Data_.
 Click the _Refresh_ button, and then select your data file from the dropdown list.
 The file will have the same name as your `defintion`.
 Click _Download_ to download the data as a `CSV` file that can be opened in any spreadsheet software.

-### Not using Control Server
+### Not using Hub

 Open the configuration screen and navigate to the _Apps_ tab.
 Find the Voting Kiosk card and use the download selector there.